MicrosoftDocs/entra-docs/docs/fundamentals/how-to-manage-user-profile-info.md

 ### Profile categories

-There are six categories of profile details you may be able to edit.
+There are six categories of profile details you might be able to edit.

 - **Identity:** Add or update identity values for the user.
 These values include display name, first and last name, and user principal name.
 Review the [user name guidance](#guidance-on-user-name-properties) before adding or editing user names.